Filling in the Gaps: Tenor Saxophonist Robert Carroll

 A call to the birth and death records office in Kentucky, asking for Robert Carrol(l) with both spellings and a circa 1905 birth year, left me with a hint: the clerk told me that all of their documents are available on ancestry.com, so I signed up for a free trial rather than going to the office to start digging through the records.
 And yes, it was as easy as that.
 No broken down cars, no musty barns, it's all been on the internet.

 It didn't take long to hit gold.
 The 1905 estimated birth year led me astray, but searching for Robert Carroll born in Louisville and living in New York in 1940 (a census year when he records for the last time with Don Redman) gave me a match.
-In the 1940 census, there is a Robert Carroll from Kentucky living on 142nd st with a spouse: Lottie Carroll.
+In the 1940 census (see lines 38 & 39), there is a Robert Carroll from Kentucky living on 142nd St. with a spouse: Lottie Carroll.
 His age is 31, making the birth year 1909.
 The real nailer is the profession: Musician.

-With this info, I refined the search, and voila, he is in the Louisville censuses of 1910, 20 and 30.
+With this info, I refined the search, and voila, he is in the Louisville censuses of 1910, 1920 and 1930 (see lines 75-80).
 His parents are Jeremiah Carroll and Minnie Dorsey Jackson.
 Their addresses include Roselane street (which still exists, but no longer has the address), and Burnett St. (which I assume corresponds to what is now Burnett Ave. which runs close by).
 My high school was near these streets.

 There is little else on the obscure Carroll, except for the fact that a search on his siblings revealed that his brother Alfred Milton Carroll was a prominent lawyer in Louisville who was posthumously awarded for his work on important civil rights cases in the 1960s.
 Alfred Milton Carroll had four children, the oldest living relatives of Robert Carroll, and I have their phone numbers.
 I plan to contact them soon to find out anything I can.
 Pray for acetates!